vini-chaves/vini-chaves/README.md

 A QA Engineer and Data Science student/enthusiast
 -----------------------------

-I love to code and figure it out how to solve deep problems using computation solutions.
+I love to code and figure out how to solve deep problems using computation solutions.
 My main focus are Data Science, RPA development.

 I am also a student at USP/Esalq, at the MBA for Data Science and Analytics.